💡 Exclusive content about the use of Superchat and WhatsApp Business. Subscribe now via WhatsApp and become a messaging expert!

 - Modern and high-quality user experience.

-How to create a WhatsApp Newsletter
+How to create a WhatsApp newsletter

-- Opt-in of contacts is mandatory.
+- Contact opt-in is mandatory.

 - Create a WhatsApp template and wait for approval.